YenZackary/flask_tutorial/README.md

 - **admin_management**: part 5
 (Permission in part 4 is directly added to the file)

-### 🚨 Important Setup Reminder
+## 🚨 Important Setup Reminder

-To ensure proper functionality, follow these steps to update your configuration:
+### Step 1: Update the Database Configuration

-1. Locate and update the following code snippet:
+Locate the following code snippet and update it with your credentials:

 <pre>
 create_engine("mssql+pyodbc://your_db_user_name:your_db_password@your_IP/demo?driver=ODBC+Driver+17+for+SQL+Server", pool_pre_ping=True)